mantidproject/mantid/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Is the code of an acceptable quality?
 - [ ] Does the code conform to the coding standards?
 Is it well structured with small focussed classes/methods/functions?
 - [ ] Are there unit/system tests in place?
 Are the unit tests small and test the a class in isolation?
+- [ ] If there are changes in the release notes then do they describe the changes appropriately?

 ##### Functional Tests #####